blbadger/blbadger.github.io/polynomial-roots.md

 ### Introduction

-Algebraic polynomials are equations of the type $ax^n + bx^{n-1} + cx^{n-2} ... + z$
+Algebraic polynomials are equations of the type

+$$
+ax^n + bx^{n-1} + cx^{n-2} ... + z
+\tag{1}
+$$

 Given any polynomial, the value or values of $x$ such that the polynomial evaluates to zero are called the roots of that equation.
 Such value(s) of $x$ are also called the solutions of that equation because once known the polynomial may be split into parts called factors.
 Or alternatively if one knows how to factor a polynomial, one can then recover its roots.
+By the fundamental theorem of algebra, every polynomial has at least one root and therefore (1) contains exactly $n$ (not necessarily distinct) roots in $\Bbb C$.

 At first glance, rooting polynomials in terms of their constants seems to be an easy task.
 For a degree 1 polynomial (meaning that $n=1$), $y = ax + b$, setting $y$ to $0$ and solving for x yields